 Several reputable providers are available that work very hard to ensure that your emails are well structured, not blocked by ISPs, and that you have all of the needed tools to be successful.
 And, the best part is that many of the services start out with no fees.
 As you grow your email lists or need more advanced features, fees will apply, but not when your business is starting out.

-A few of the more popular and user friendly email marketing services are:
+Here are a few of the more popular and user friendly email marketing services. there are many others.

 - MailChimp – More than 10 million users benefit from MailChimp.
 Their easy to use templates, automation features, and advanced analytics make them a great choice for many small businesses.
 MailChimp is free if your email list is under 2000 subscribers.